 The impact of incarceration on the parent-child relationship and the long-term economic, emotional, and emotional implications of having a parent in prison are well documented.
 According to 2010 data from the Pew Charitable Trusts, 1 in 28 children have a parent behind bars.

 The Parenting Inside Out® program, a nationally recognized cognitive-behavioral parenting skills training program grounded in OSLC’s Parent Management Training (PMT) program, is the only evidence-based parenting skills training program developed for parents involved in the criminal justice system.
-PIO has had a demonstrated impact on the lives children, families, and communities throughout the U.S.
+PIO research conducted at OSLC has demonstrated positive impact on the lives children, families, and communities throughout the U.S.

-If you would like more information, please contact Mindy Clark at email@example.com.
+If you would like more information, please visit parentinginsideout.org.